 Planting Cottonwood Trees

 Cottonwoods need a location with full sun and lots of moisture.
 They grow particularly well along lakes and rivers as well as in marshy areas.
 The trees prefer sandy or silty soil, but will tolerate most anything but heavy clay.
-They are hardy in U.S. Department of Agriculture plant hardiness zones 2 through 9.
+They are hardy in USDA plant hardiness zones 2 through 9.